A continuum model of multi-phase reactive transport in igneous systems: Phenomenological Closures

-Returning to our example two-phase system above (Fig. \ref{fig:2connect}), Figure \ref{fig:2fluxperm} shows the momentum and volume flux permissions (see Fig. \ref{fig:2fluxperm}(a) \& (b)) and the corresponding flux coefficients (see Fig. \ref{fig:2fluxperm}(c) \& (d)).
-All curves in Fig. \ref{fig:2fluxperm} are based on the reference phase transmissions in Fig. \ref{fig:2connect} and on a granular length scale of $d$ = 3 mm, pure-phase rock viscosity of $\etas$ = 10$^{18}$ Pas and melt viscosity $\etal$ = 10$^{2}$ Pas, and a phase density contrast of $\Drho^{sl}$ = 500 kg/m$^3$.
-Fitting parameters for the reference curves are given in Table \ref{tab:fitting2}.
-Owing to the strong phase viscosity contrast, permissions vary over sixteen orders of magnitude, and with much of that variation occurring over a limited region of two-phase space.
+Figure \ref{fig:2coeff} shows the momentum and volume permissions (Fig. \ref{fig:2coeff}(a) \& (b)) along with the resulting flux and transfer coefficients (Fig. \ref{fig:2coeff}(c)--(f)) given the permission weights in Fig.~\ref{fig:2connect}; a script to reproduce the figure is available online \citep{scripts-repo}.
+The two phases are given a (constant) granular size of $d_0$ = 3 mm, and (constant) pure-phase viscosities of $\etas_0$ = 10$^{18}$ Pas, and $\etal_0$ = 10$^{2}$ Pas, respectively.
+Owing to the strong phase viscosity contrast, permissions vary over sixteen orders of magnitude.
+Due to the shape of permission weights, much of that variation occurs over a limited region of two-phase space.

-The solid momentum flux permission (Fig. \ref{fig:2fluxperm}(a)) describes the variation of effective solid rheology.
-After an initially log-linear decrease it steeply drops across the disaggregation limit.
-With the liquid transmission increasing sharply from the percolation threshold, the liquid momentum permission first steeply plunges from a high value that reflects the effective rheology of isolated melt pockets before gradually approaching unity in the pure-melt limit.
-The permissions and flux coefficients for mechanical volume diffusion show inverse trends to momentum diffusion since phase contrasts in mechanical diffusivity reduce to the inverse ratio of phase viscosities, $M_\phi^{ki} = \left(\etak / \etai\right)^{-1} = {M_v^{ki}}^{-1}$.
+The momentum permissions (Fig. \ref{fig:2coeff}(a)) describe the relative variation of effective phase viscosities.
+After an initially log-linear decrease, the solid momentum permission steeply drops across the solid disaggregation limit at $\phil = 0.3$.
+The liquid momentum permission first steeply plunges from a high value at the percolation limit, which reflects the effectively stiff rheology of isolated melt pockets, before gradually approaching unity in the pure-melt limit.
+The permissions for phase volume diffusion (Fig. \ref{fig:2coeff}(b)) show inverted trends since volume diffusivity contrasts are dominated by the inverse ratio of phase viscosities, $M_\phi^{ik} \approx {M_v^{ik}}^{-1}$.

-The example illustrates key aspects of effective momentum and volume fluxes transitioning between the end-members of porous and suspension flows in igneous two-phase systems.
-Figure \ref{fig:2fluxperm}(e)--(f) shows a comparison of our flux coefficients with previous work.
-As expected, the viscous equivalents of the Hashin-Shtrikman bounds describe a wide envelope around the effective solid and liquid viscosities produced by our model ($\eta^i_\mathrm{eff} = \etai \theta_v^i$).
-To benchmark the increase in liquid viscosity by the addition of rigid particles we use the Einstein-Roscoe relation, $\eta^\ell_\mathrm{eff} = \eta^\ell (1-\phi^\ell/\phi_c)^{(\phi_c B)}$ \citep{Einstein1906,Einstein1911,Roscoe1952,Krieger1959}.
-Our example produces an effective liquid viscosity corresponding to an Einstein-Roscoe curve with $\phi_c = 0.58$ and $B = 2.5$.